van-sprundel/ferristream/README.md

 # ferristream

 Stream torrents directly to your media player.
-Search, select, watch - no permanent storage needed.
+Search, select, watch.

+## Motivation

+Sometimes I just want to try out a movie/series without having to download their entire discography.
+This tools makes it possible to connect to my indexer, start a sequential torrent and see if I dig it.

 ## Installation